vijaybioinfo/CD8_Asthma_2025/README.md

 ## Raw data pre-processing
 For more specific information about the data generation and processing, please check the "methods" section within the manuscript.

+> Relevant scripts for both 5'v2 scRNA-seq and Spatial Transcriptomics data are all located in: ./pre-processing

 ### Single-cell RNA-seq
 • To do the 10x demultiplexing and mapping pull [our in-house pipeline](https://github.com/vijaybioinfo/cellranger_wrappeR) using Cell Ranger.
 • To do the donor demultiplexing pull [our in-house pipeline](https://github.com/vijaybioinfo/ab_capture).